-Generally, employers have the right to monitor their employees use of the Internet (including visiting social networking sites, checking e-mails, and instant messaging) on computers owned by the employer, during employees on-duty hours.
-Although federal laws prohibits employers from discriminating against a prospective or current employee based on information on the employee’s social networking site or personal blog relating to their race, color, national origin, gender, age, disability, and immigration or citizen status, employers can and do use information on such websites as a method of conducting background checks.
+Generally, employers have the right to monitor their employees use of the Internet on computers owned by the employer, during employees’ on-duty hours.
+This allows employers to monitor your website activity, e-mail account, and instant messages.
+This right, howbeit, cannot be used as a means of discrimination.
+Federal laws prohibit employers from discriminating against a prospective or current employee based on information on the employee’s social media relating to their race, color, national origin, gender, age, disability, and immigration or citizen status.
+However, employers can and do use information on such websites as a method of conducting background checks.
 Employees should therefore be conscious of what information they display on social media websites.
 To learn more about social media and computer privacy, read below:

-In the United States, more than 2/3 of online adults use a social networking site.
-As a result, many employees have made comments and posted media to these websites about their employer, their employment status, and workplace issues.
-According to a 2007 survey, 28% of employers have fired employees for misuse of e-mails, while 30% have fired employees for misuse of the Internet.
-Half of all employers surveyed said they were concerned about their employees browsing social networking sites while at work.
+In the United States, around 79% of adults use a social networking site.
+As a result, many employees post on these networking sites about their employer, their employment status, and workplace issues.
+According to 2018 survey , 38% of employers have fired employees over online content the employee posted.
+In addition, 70% of companies say they look up job candidates on social media and 57% of that 70% said something on on the candidate’s social media resulted in their rejected application.
 In some instances, employees have been terminated due to their comments and posts on social media websites.
-In other ways, employers have used social media to conduct some sort of background checks on potential hires.

 Employers want to ensure a potential hire is qualified and will reflect well on the company.
-As a result, many employers conduct a background check that includes social media.
+As a result, many employers conduct a background check that includes viewing the public social media profiles of job candidates.
 An online profile can provide information on professional credentials, career objectives, maturity and judgment, abuse of drugs or alcohol, current employment status, and other red flags.

 However, there is potential discrimination if employers use personal information such as age, race, disability, religion, national origin, or gender to make a hiring decision.
 As a result, state and federal laws explicitly prohibit that kind of conduct.